 The Vice-Secretary serves for 2 years in close collaboration with the Secretary General and will become the next Secretary General in term.

 The Treasurer has been elected by the EASL assembly as a non-voting member of the Governing Board for a second term of five years.
 All Governing Board members share responsibility for the society’s finances.
-Prof. Francesco Negro is now Treasurer-elect and will be shadowing Prof. Mauro Bernardi for the following year (until April 2019)

 EU Policy Councillor

 The EU Policy Councillor position was approved as a 5-year position during the General Assembly in Vienna, Austria, 17 April 2010.
+Prof. Maria Buti is now EU Policy Councillor-Elect and will be shadowing Prof. Helena Cortez-Pinto for the following year, until April 2020.

 Scientific Committee members